TheHyperEngineer/fast-api-project/README.md

 - `ModuleNotFoundError: No module named 'db'` or `ImportError: attempted relative import with no known parent package`

-  - Run uvicorn from the project root and use `python -m uvicorn main:app`, not `python main.py`.
+  - Run uvicorn from the project root and use `python -m uvicorn app.main:app`, not `python main.py`.
   - Ensure `db.py` is in the project root and not in the `static` folder.

 - `ObjectId is not JSON serializable`